 Top tips for first-time campers

-For some holidaymakers, the thought of camping is a scarier prospect than a visit to the dentist, conjuring up negative, pre-conceived images.
+For some, the thought of camping is a scarier prospect than a visit to the dentist.
 However, with good advice and preparation, camping is extremely rewarding.

-We’ve come to the party by compiling several handy tips – some suggested by our social media followers – that we hope will inspire you to embrace the camping lifestyle.
+These handy tips – some suggested by our social media followers – should inspire you to embrace the tent.
+Happy camping!

 Part one: Before you reach your campsite